 What insurances will you bill?

 In general, we will submit a claim to all insurances on your behalf.
-However, for private duty care we do not bill Medicare, Medicaid or Blue Cross.
 We cannot guarantee payment by any of your insurance companies and any balance that is remaining after your insurance pays will be your responsibility.

 If I am treated in the hospital, what other bills will I receive?